 EU Marie Curie International Training Network on Soft, Self-responsive, Smart MAterials for RoboTs

-The First Training event is open for subscription (click here for more info and registration page).
+The 2nd Training event is now OPEN (Please click here for more info and registration page).

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 860108.